Wake Family Law

 Termination of Parental Rights in North Carolina

-There are many instances in which a parent has abandoned, abused, failed to support or neglected a child, or where a parent has voluntarily cut off a relationship with a child.
-In those situations, the other parent, a person seeking to adopt the child, or an agency with custody of the child may pursue a petition to terminate that parent’s parental rights.
+There are situations in which a parent has abandoned, abused, neglected, or failed to support a child; or has voluntarily severed their relationship with the child.
+In those cases, the other parent, a prospective adoptive parent, or an agency with custody of a child may file a petition to terminate that parent’s parental rights.

 We Can Help.